cafarm/matlab-glfw/README.md

 ```

 ## Documentation
-The [standard GLFW documentation](https://www.glfw.org/documentation.html) is still applicable for learning to use GLFW in MATLAB.
+The [standard GLFW documentation](https://www.glfw.org/documentation.html) is still applicable to learn GLFW in MATLAB.
 Differences between the C and MATLAB API are noted below.

 ## Differences with GLFW in C
 In general, the MATLAB and C GLFW API are identical except for the following exceptions.